Mi-Kbs-gis/ThToolBox/README.md

 <ol>
 <p>Get the intersections from a polygon layer with the baseline and transform them to profile coordinates.</p>
 <p>The intersection range can be represented through points or lines.</p>
+<p>Kinked base lines are permitted and will be fully processed.</p>
 <p>Select a line feature or use an one feature layer as Baseline.</p>
 </ol>
 <h3>Points (incl.
 Bore Axis)</h3>